-Please find the transcribed webinar below, and you can watch it here.
+Please find the transcribed webinar below.

 Sonja Fridell: We’re from BrainSell.
 We’ll get started in just a minute here, allowing people to log on just for another minute.
 A housekeeping note, if you do have questions during this webinar, please feel free to put those in the questions box in the go to webinar interface.
 Again, we’ll start in just a couple of minutes.
 Thank you very much for attending our webinar on Seven Steps to Creating a Lead Generation Machine brought to you by Brainsell.
 I am Sonja, President and Account Executive here at Brainsell, and I’m joined by Deven Pearson, Business Development Manager and also a certified predictable revenue coach.
 Deven are you there?